4th of July Poke Cake

 - Prepare the cake mix into a 9×13-inch baking pan according to the directions on the packaging.

-- In a small mixing bowl, stir together 1 cup water and strawberry jello mix until the jello has dissolved.
+- In a small mixing bowl, stir together 1 cup boiling water and strawberry jello mix until the jello has dissolved.

 - Place the cake into the fridge for 5-6 hours to chill.